Streaming AI, fenced in

 Break the bot, boot a throwaway box, and audit a real domain.
 Everything here is sandboxed — nothing you do touches Josh's systems.

-Red-team the gatekeeper
+Red-team the Gatekeeper

 Live tool — a real shell, fully sandboxed